sainimu78/Wishing/README.md

 In this snippet :

 - `CMyResourceAccessor` serves as the accessor for serializing pointers of type `CMyResource`.
-- `CMyResource` is the type of the pointer being managed.
+- `CMyResource` is the pointer type used to demonstrate pointer serialization.

 The implementation of the `CMyResourceAccessor`: